On the Complexity of Quantum Field Theory: Complexity of QFT actions

 As in the previous example, the complexity of this QFT completely lies in the polynomial potential $V(\phi_1,\ldots,\phi_N)$.
 In addition to the degree $D$, the complexity of the theory should now also depend on the number of fields $N$.
 A first natural attempt at quantifying the complexity of this theory would be to define it as a number $\cC$ which depends on $N$ and $D$, e.g.~the number of independent coupling constants $\lambda_I$:

 There is, however, a fundamental problem with this approach.
 From the perspective of computational complexity, $N$ and $D$ play a radically different role.
 This difference is captured by Bézout's bound, which states that the number of common zeros of $N$ polynomials of degree $D$ is bounded above by $D^N$.
-In particular, it implies that the computational complexity of solving polynomial equations depends polynomially on the degree $D$, whereas it depends \textit{exponentially} on the number of variables $N$.
+In particular, it implies that the computational complexity of solving polynomial equations satisfies a lower bound depending polynomially on the degree $D$, while depending \textit{exponentially} on the number of variables $N$.
 With this in mind, the complexity of this QFT should reflect the difference in the dependence on $N$ and $D$.

 One way to proceed is as follows: instead of combining $N$ and $D$ into a single number, we disentangle the two and measure the complexity by \textit{two numbers}.
 At first, this may seem undesirable, since one can then no longer straightforwardly compare the complexities of two different QFTs.
 In other words, with this proposal there will be no `complexity ordering' on the space of QFTs.
 However, as we will argue in the remainder of this paper, quantifying complexity by two numbers is actually surprisingly meaningful.
 Physically, it reflects the fact that a QFT depends on the number of degrees of freedom and the interactions among them in a rather different way.
 Mathematically, it has deep connections to quantifying complexity in geometry \cite{binyamini2022sharply,beyondo-min}, which we explain in more detail in appendix \ref{app:geom}.
 For the class of QFTs described by the Lagrangian of equation \eqref{eq:Lscalars}, we could measure the complexity by the pair of integers $(N,D)$.
-Let us note that, athough this is a good starting point, these integers are not refined enough to capture certain details of the QFT, such as the geometry of the field space and the strength of the coupling constants.
+Let us note that, although this is a good starting point, these integers are not refined enough to capture certain details of the QFT, such as the geometry of the field space and the strength of the coupling constants.
 We discuss these aspects more carefully later.

 \paragraph{Scalars with analytic potential.} Let us now generalize the theory described by the Lagrangian of equation \eqref{eq:Lscalars} one step further, and assume that $V(\phi_1,\ldots,\phi_N)$ is a general analytic function of the fields.
 We then seem to run into an obstacle, since the potential $V$ could now contain an infinite amount of information.
 For instance, if we consider a vacuum and expand the potential in a power series, we will need infinitely many coefficients $\lambda_I$ to specify the Lagrangian.
 Therefore, this set of QFTs already contains theories with infinite information content in their description, for which a notion of complexity seems to break down.